Starting with webhooks

 When the event will be triggered PeopleForce will deliver the JSON payload directly as the body of the POST request.

 You can give it a try of your webhook by using https://webhook.site/ (WARNING: external link.
-Please do not send them your real data).
+Please be mindful of your data).

 Add your unique URL as Payload URL into your webhook in PeopleForce.